 Anyone who thought campus would be quiet during the summer might’ve been surprised to see the nearly 1,500 pre-college kids who visited campus throughout the month for sports camps and academic programs, spending their days learning the ins and outs of everything from field hockey drives and penalty kicks to robotics and cybersecurity.

 Math isn't just about learning numbers.
 To Erin Ottmar, assistant professor of psychology and learning sciences, it's about engaging with students and problem solving.
 Thanks to grants from U.S. Department of Education & Small Business Innovation Research Program, she's developing technlogy to help students learn algebra better..

 WPI students joined other Worcester residents on July 10 for a World Cup Watch Party of the semifinal match between France and Belgium over on the Worcester Common Oval.
 Okay, it’s not technically on campus, but Worcester is our first name…

 WPI received $600,000 from the Nuclear Regulatory Commission to address nuclear workforce and research needs.
 Professor David Medich inspects the neutron generator he is developing for medical imaging.

-Future IQP students for years to come will benefit from the generosity of the Class of 2018, who supported the newly established Glacier National Park Project Center and an associated scholarship in memory of William “Tuna” Trask with their class gift—55% of the class participated in fundraising efforts, which were helmed by student leaders, class gift advisor Tracy Baldelli, and Kent Rissmiller, Anne Ogilvie, and the Interdisciplinary & Global Studies team.
+Future IQP students for years to come will benefit from the generosity of the Class of 2018, who supported the newly established Glacier National Park Project Center and an associated scholarship in memory of William “Tuna” Trask with their class gift—55% of the class participated in fundraising efforts, which were helmed by student leaders, class gift advisor Tracy Baldelli, and Kent Rissmiller, Anne Ogilvie, and the entire Global Projects Program team.